In Depth: As China Sculpts New Patent Law, Division Persists on Innovation and Enforcement

 Improving the efficiency of patent authorizations and reducing the waste of administrative and judicial resources has long been a problem that the industry hopes to solve, but the current draft amendment does not address these issues, experts say.

 One of the major restrictions for judicial protection of intellectual property rights is the long litigation cycle.
 In patent litigation, once the plaintiff initiates an infringement lawsuit, the defendant will often file an invalid patent application with the Patent Re-examination Board, causing the court to suspend the trial until the board makes their decision.
 Even after a decision is announced, the defendant has the right to continue to bring administrative proceedings to the court.
 The court case can only resume when the administrative litigation procedure determining the validity of the patent has finished.
-This may take multiple hearing.
+This may take multiple hearings.

 According to Li Yang, academics and judicial practice suggest the patent review procedure should be treated as a civil or administrative procedure.
 If the parties refuse to accept the decision of the review board, they should directly appeal for a second hearing, simplifying the process, reducing litigation time, and speeding up its efficiency.
 Many have also suggested that the court should be empowered to determine whether a patent is valid in the case of infringement, separately from the patent review authority’s right to examine a patent’s validity.